 Jarrah has truly impressed this year!
 Delivering a single stillborn buckling, nonetheless, she has consistently produced tremendously on a once-a-day milking schedule.
 We are very happy with her udder this year - it is capacious, well-attached, with plumb well-defined teats.
 We truly wish she had been appraised this year, but are excited about next year.

-Aster had a difficult year this year - she delivered triplets with ease, but about a week later began showing some gastric distress which took several months for her to recover.
+Aster had a difficult year this year - she delivered triplets with ease, but about a week later began showing some gastric distress which she is still struggling with.
 The vet is not sure if she had some hardware dislodge or a hiatal hernia, but she seems to be on the mend.
 We are keeping her dry for 2021 to allow her to regain condition.

 Clover was dry (sort of) for 2020 - we attempted to breed her but she did not take and her 2019 daughter nursed well into summer 2020.
 She has a well-attached, shapely udder that milks down to nothing.
 We look forward to seeing a freshened udder in 2021.

-In her first freshening as a yearling milker, Holly has tremendous dairy character.
+In her first freshening as a yearling milker, Holly has truly impressed!
 Her udder is well-shaped, with long teats well placed and plumb.
 She has excellent medial support, udder shape, height and attachment.
+She excels in dairy character, with a graceful neck and long, level topline.
 She did not make a tremendous amount of milk this year, but fed her twins well and we look forward to seeing her potential develop.

 Recorded Grade Does